+\$

 Balance, December 31, 2017 -

 Proceeds advanced 2,300

 Transaction costs (66)

 Interest expense 263

 Balance, December 31, 2018 2,497

+Transaction costs (6)

+Interest expense 291

+Balance, December 31, 2019 2,782

-c) Banco Base Ioan
+d) Banco Base Ioan 1

 On August 15, 2018, the Company entered into a short-term loan with Banco Base ("Banco Base Loan").
-Funds may be drawn down under the Banco Base Loan in either in US dollars or Mexican pesos.
+Funds may be drawn down under the Banco Base Loan either in US dollars or Mexican pesos.

 Funds drawn down must be repaid within a maximum of 15 business days following the drawdown date.
-Funds drawn down in US dollars must be repaid in Mexican pesos and viceversa.
+Funds drawn down in US dollars must be repaid in Mexican pesos and vice-versa.
 Drawdown amounts are limited to a maximum of \$600 or the equivalent amount in Mexican pesos.
-Upon repayment of any particular draw down amount the Company may borrow the same amount immediately as a new draw under the Banco Base Loan.
-The Banco Base Loan is unsecured and the imputed carrying charges that are tied to the spread between the US dollar and Mexican peso foreign exchange rates were approximately 33% per annum.
+The Company repays the loan in full within a maximum of 15 business days, and upon repayment of any particular draw down amount the Company may borrow the same amount immediately as a new draw under the Banco Base Loan.
+The Banco Base Loan is unsecured and the imputed carrying charges that are tied to the spread between the US dollar and Mexican peso foreign exchange rates were approximately 34% per annum.